owid/sdg-tracker.org/pages/no-poverty.md

 _**By 2030, build the resilience of the poor and those in vulnerable situations and reduce their exposure and vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters.**_

+The charts below visualise annual impacts of natural disaster events, including deaths and displacement.
+Increasing resilience to the range of potential disaster events will be crucial for nations to reduce negative impacts of recurrent events as well as adapt to climate-related extremes.
+Further trends and information on natural catastrophes can be found at our entry [here](https://ourworldindata.org/natural-catastrophes).

 <iframe src="https://ourworldindata.org/grapher/death-rates-from-disasters?tab=chart&country=OWID_WRL+NPL+BGD+USA+JPN" style="width: 100%; height: 600px; border: 0px none;"></iframe><iframe src="https://ourworldindata.org/grapher/internally-displaced-persons-from-disasters" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 <iframe src="https://owid.cloud/grapher/disaster-risk-reduction-progress" style="width: 100%; height: 600px; border: 0px none;"></iframe>